cdl-geneseo/geneseo-dictionary/M/Mine.md

 # Mine

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mine

 Created by  Unknown User (krk5), last modified by  Unknown User (msc5) on Nov 19, 2012

 usually interj., but in origin a poss. adj.
 An exclamation used to claim something as one's own, or that one will do a task either stated implied.  &quot;Cutting to the left, he yelled 'Mine!' and grabbed the ball.&quot; As of 2012, 100% knew the word and 0% believed it to be of local origin.(Craft, G-M, 2012)